+Term Definition

+Means:

-Term Definition Acute care Means:A hospital, when the customer is not in a long-term care bed, or facility An intensive rehabilitation facility.
-Intensive rehabilitation facility A free-standing rehabilitation hospital or a rehabilitation unit within a hospital that provides an intensive rehabilitation program.
+Acute care facility • A hospital, when the customer is not in a long-term care bed, or

+An intensive rehabilitation facility.

+A free-standing rehabilitation hospital or a rehabilitation unit within a hospital that provides an intensive rehabilitation program.
 Patients admitted must be able to tolerate three hours of intense rehabilitation services per day.